-The above picture was recently posted on a Facebook meme account, with a host of puzzled ex-children agreeing with the sentiment within the meme: that it does look more like a backwards 'G'.
+The above picture is occasionally posted on social media, when a host of puzzled ex-children tend to agree with the sentiment within the meme: that it does look more like a backwards 'G'.

 Why exactly is the 'D' potentially confusing for some?
 It's probably because of its cursive style.
 Walt Disney himself was said to be passionate about calligraphy.
 Apparently, the letter 'D's in the various Disney logos are based on Disney's own signatures, which also changed over the years.
 Though Disney never had a signature that included this exact letter 'D', it is an evolution of the different signatures he used over the decades.

 "Disney's signature from the 1920s does not resemble his signature from the 1950s or '60s," writes Disney expert Phil Sears.
 "Walt consciously re-designed his signature over the years, in much the same way he changed the appearance of Mickey Mouse over time".
 Check out examples of Disney's changing signatures below:

 Now compare them with the Disney logo evolution.
 You'll notice that Disney's signature is pretty recognisable in the early versions.

 The current version of a letter 'D' has become more than a single letter (and it seems lots of people agree, though perhaps not in the way Disney intended).
 The universal recognition of it shows it has now transcended standard calligraphy – even though it has never been straightforward to recognise (especially for modern day children – Disney's target audience).
 It is now a symbol of the company, a feat that belies the power of the brand and the success of the design.